-Other state reporting models require insurance carriers to report insurance information which is then compared to vehicle registration data maintained by motor vehicle departments.
-Under the reporting model, any vehicle registrations not tied to an insurance record are considered uninsured.
-Unfortunately, data integrity problems inherent to the reporting process make it an inaccurate method of verifying evidence of insurance.
-Repeated exchanges of data between insurers and jurisdictions in an attempt to match information, is a time consuming process that often does not result in a positive resolution.
+Other insurance verification models require insurance companies to report insurance policy information which is then compared to vehicle registration data maintained by motor vehicle departments.
+Under this model, any vehicle registrations not tied to an insurance record are considered uninsured.
+Unfortunately, data integrity problems inherent to this type of verification process render it an inaccurate method of verifying evidence of insurance.
+Repeated exchanges of data between insurance companies and jurisdictions in an attempt to match information is a time consuming process that often does not result in a positive resolution.

-IICMVA offers an approach that differs from state reporting: online insurance verification or inquiry via Web services.
+IICMVA offers an approach that differs from a model requiring insurance policy data reporting: online insurance verification or inquiry via web services.

-Utilizing the online insurance inquiry model, the presence of minimum financial responsibility evidence may be verified when a requesting party is presented with a financial responsibility event.
+By utilizing the online insurance inquiry model, evidence of financial responsibility may be verified at the occurrence of a financial responsibility event.

-Online verification bypasses the need to identify a match between the insurance carrier and motor vehicle department information.
-Instead, a real time response can be provided to an insurance inquiry that contains standardized request information.
+Online verification eliminates the need to match insurance company and motor vehicle department information.
+Instead, a real-time response can be provided to an insurance inquiry that contains standardized request information.
 More importantly, an accurate response can be provided.

-Online verification allows requesting parties to go directly to the source of insurance information - the insurance companies themselves.
+Online verification allows authorized entities, such as Departments of Motor Vehicles, to go directly to the source of insurance information - the insurance companies themselves.